 - Sony RX100 V: 24fps with AF and AE for up to 150 JPEGs

-All three cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.
+All four cameras are capable of capturing fast-moving action, although the difference in burst rates is significant.

 Read more: The best cameras under £500 right now